jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 ## Background

-Chaos is a "vulnerable by design" machine from [hackthebox.eu][1].
+Chaos is a retired "vulnerable by design" machine created by [felamos][1] and hosted at [hackthebox.eu][2].
 In this walk-through I perform the actions of an attacker.
-The goal is twofold: first get user-level privileges on the box and get the key in /home/$USER/user.txt.
-Second, escalate privileges to root and get the flag at /root/root.txt.
+The goals are to get user-level privileges on the victim machine (get the flag in /home/$USER/user.txt) and escalate privileges to root (get the flag in /root/root.txt).

 ## Victim Machine Specs